 We understand the concerns among our school community regarding COVID-19.
 Please be assured that the safety and well-being of our students is our highest priority.
 We will continue to monitor the Coronavirus situation and be guided by advice from the Department of Education and the Department of Health on actions to be taken.
 Please know that our school and classrooms are an extremely safe place for students to be.
-There is currently no indication that WA schools will be asked to close.

 Our school remains open and students are expected to attend unless we advise you otherwise.
 Please continue to let us know via School Stream or by phone (9923 1278) if your child is at home unwell so that their attendance can be marked accurately.
 Staff will continue to focus their time on planning and teaching.